LikithKumarDundigalla/MachineLearningProject/README.md

 ## Code Structure
 The codebase is organized as follows:
 -`main.py` : Initiation function, starts executing the whole project.
-- `online_approach.py`: Contains the code for the online approach.
+- `online_approach.py`: Code for the TF-IDF approach.
 - `Ngrams_approach.py`: Implements the N-grams based approach.
 - `WordEmbeddings_approach.py`: Code for the Word Embeddings approach.
 - `requirements.txt`: Lists the necessary libraries and their versions required to run the code.